voideditor/void/.github/ISSUE_TEMPLATE/issue_template.md

 1. Press `Cmd+Shift+P` in Void, and type `Help: About`.
 Paste the information here!

-2. Tell us a bit about the issue.
-We prefer concise descriptions :) Don't forget to link to related issues/PRs with #number.
+2. We prefer concise descriptions :) Link to any related issues/PRs with #number.